 The Russian embassy in Oslo said on March 10 that Norway’s decision to suspend the sale showed anti-Russian sentiment and was of serious concern.
 The Russian embassy was not immediately available for comment on Tuesday.

-TMH Group and the Russian foreign ministry did not immediately respond to requests for comment.
+The Russian foreign ministry did not immediately respond to requests for comment.

 Norwegian opposition parties criticized the government for being slow to respond to what they said was a national security threat, after it emerged that Rolls-Royce had informed authorities of a potential Russian deal late last year.